-It is also possible to add, remove, and export sections by right-clicking the table or the map.
+Sections can also be managed on maps by right-clicking the table or the map.
 Right click a location on the map to set it as the start or stop position for the section selected in the table.
 If a route is defined, the full route is white on the map, generic sections are blue, and leave-out sections are orange.